NullDesk/nullmailer/README.md

 1. Substitution(s) (optional)
 1. Attachment(s) (optional)

-Once you reach the body step of the builder, you can call the <code>Build()</code> method to create your message and and the builder method chain.
+Once you reach the body step of the builder, you can call the <code>Build()</code> method to create your message and end the builder method chain.

 There are two primary ways to use the message builder.
 Either instantiate it yourself, or use the <code>CreateMessage()</code> method of your Mailer instance.